 Some other great places to consider visiting include:

 Tamarindo is a place of ease and convenience, which continues when it comes to choosing where to stay.

 In other places, the area you stay in can be important, but Tamarindo is only a small town.
 Wherever you stay, you won’t be far from the beach and other amenities.

 Let your accommodation be the deciding factor

-As the location will be good wherever you pick in Tamarindo, just go for the accommodation that you like the most.
+The location will be good wherever you pick in Tamarindo, so just go for the accommodation that you like the most.
 The variance in accommodation options is huge.